OpenDDS/OpenDDS/docs/internal/docs.rst

 .. note:: This has additional dependencies on LaTeX that are documented `here <https://www.sphinx-doc.org/en/master/usage/builders/index.html#sphinx.builders.latex.LaTeXBuilder>`__.

-PDF documentation can be built and viewed using ``docs/build.py -o pdf``.
+PDF documentation can be built and viewed using ``docs/build.py pdf -o``.
 If it was built successfully, then the PDF file will be at ``docs/_build/latex/opendds.pdf``.

 Dash